 We walked for about 30 minutes, got that ice cream, and enjoyed some fresh air and sunshine.
 We returned to work and got back into it, covering all the ground we had hoped to cover by the end of the day.

-Where do you resist pausing in favour of pushing?
+Where do you resist pausing in favour of pushing in order to reach for the extraordinary results you are after?
 What consequences have you felt as a result?
+What rewards might pausing offer you?